chiefdeputy/Resol-EmSimulator/README.md

 ## json webserver
 In the future it is planned to use the custom component [hass-Deltasol-KM2](https://github.com/dm82m/hass-Deltasol-KM2) of @dm82m to provide entity_ids to home assistant using the json_server component of this addon.

+The server can be identified as a custom addon server by the endpoint ``/cgi-bin/get_resol_device_information``.
+All data of the VBus are available at ``/data`` as JSON formatted text.
+The information is refreshed every 10 seconds.

 ## Credits
 * VBus java library and em-simulation example by @danielwippermann: [resol-vbus-java](https://github.com/danielwippermann/resol-vbus-java)